jm-trd-ms/edge-developer/microsoft-edge/webdriver-chromium.md

 To begin automating tests, use the following steps to ensure that the WebDriver version you install matches your browser version.

-1. Go to `edge://settings/help` to get the version of Edge.
+1. Go to `edge://settings/help` to get the version of Microsoft Edge.

     :::image type="complex" source="./media/webdriver-chromium/edge-version.png" alt-text="The build number for Microsoft Edge Canary on January 14, 2020":::
-       Figure 1.
        The build number for Microsoft Edge Canary on January 14, 2020
     :::image-end:::

 1. Navigate to the [Microsoft Edge Driver downloads][MicrosoftDeveloperEdgeToolsWebdriverDownloads] page and download the driver that matches the Edge version number.

     :::image type="complex" source="./media/webdriver-chromium/edge-driver-install.png" alt-text="The Downloads section of the Microsoft Edge Driver page":::
-       Figure 2.
        The Downloads section of the [Microsoft Edge Driver][MicrosoftDeveloperEdgeToolsWebdriver] page
     :::image-end:::

     > [!NOTE]
-    > For more information about test automation using Microsoft Edge (EdgeHTML), see [Microsoft WebDriver for Microsoft Edge (EdgeHTML)][Webdriver].
+    > For more information about test automation using Microsoft Edge (EdgeHTML), navigate to [Microsoft WebDriver for Microsoft Edge (EdgeHTML)][Webdriver].

 ## Choose a WebDriver language binding

 The last component you must download is a language-specific client driver to translate your code \(Python, Java, C\#, Ruby, JavaScript\) into commands the Microsoft Edge Driver runs in Microsoft Edge \(Chromium\).